jeanbaptistejacq/Naturalia-Web-Scraping/README.md

 ## Repository Content

-1. It contains a Jupyter notebook file **`Naturalia-scraper.ipynb`** with inside the final codes to be used in the project.
+1. It contains a Jupyter notebook file **`Naturalia-scraper.ipynb`** with inside the final codes to be used in the project :
     * function to extract Product Title, Product Price and Timestamp
     * function to send yourself an email when the price hits below a certain level